learn-co-students/sinatra-password-security-Instructors/README.md

 Run this migration using `rake db:migrate`.
 Awesome job!

 ### ActiveRecord's `has_secure_password`

 Next, let's update our user model so that it includes `has_secure_password`.
 This ActiveRecord macro gives us access to a few new methods.
 A macro is a method that when called, creates methods for you.
-This is meta programming, which you don't need to worry about now.
-Just know that using a macros is just like calling a normal ruby method.

-In this case, the macro `has_secure_password` is being called just like a normal ruby method.
-It works in conjunction with a gem called `bcrypt` and gives us all of those abilities in a secure way that doesn't actually store the plain text password in the database.
+This is meta programming.
+Using a macro here is just like calling a normal ruby method.
+In this case, the macro `has_secure_password` is being called.
+It works in conjunction with a gem called `bcrypt` and gives us extra abilities to use and store passwords in a secure way that doesn't actually store the plain text password in the database.

 ```ruby
 class User < ActiveRecord::Base